Buy Vs. Build

 Inventory in the housing market is tight and although it has been growing, its growth has been slow as the market improves.
 Many times, options are slim and homebuyers struggle to find a house that meets their needs.
 Instead of settling for a house that lacks many of the elements you want, custom building will give you the chance to get exactly what you want.
 Building a new house can be as detailed or as hands-off as you like.
 If you prefer to engage on a daily basis, you can hire a team of professionals and work with them continually through the process; however, if you want someone else to handle the details, you can find a builder who will take over the process for you.

 Newer homes are typically far more energy efficient than older homes, with construction advances resulting in a “tighter seal,” meaning fewer drafts in doors and windows.
-Newer energy building codes result in better standards for heating, ventilation and cooling systems (HVAC), insulation and air filtration.
+Newer energy building codes result in better standards for heating, ventilation and cooling systems (through an hvac contractor), insulation and air filtration.
 Better efficiency is good for the environment and can save money on utility bills each month.
+Just don’t forget regular ac repair and maintenance as well.
+Hire the best air conditioner service company near me in the Portland Area.
 New homes are also less likely to contain elements that can cause health concerns like asbestos, lead paint or mold.

 New construction also provides the benefit of the homeowner knowing the age of the systems and the quality of materials used in the home.
 When you build, you know that the systems and appliances are new, which means that you most likely defer maintenance expenses for things like your roof, HVAC and kitchen appliances.
 Also, when you work with contractors and builders you trust, you can eliminate the surprises that can come with renovating an older home.